-There is no secret sauce to writing the perfect thank you – as there are many ways to write an effective note of appreciation.
-But there are a few key guidelines to keep in mind.
+There is no trick to writing the perfect thank you – as there are many ways to write a personal note of appreciation.
+But there are a few etiquette guidelines to keep in mind.

 Here’s the basic method for composing a proper thank you note, every time: